actigraph/GT3X-File-Format/LogRecords/Activity.md

 Once a sample has been unpacked and the special conditions are accounted for, we must:

 1. Cast the UInt16 values into *signed* 16-bit values.
-2. Scale the resultant by 341.0 (this gives us an acceleration value in G's).
+2. Scale the resultant by the scale factor (this gives us an acceleration value in g's).
+Device serial numbers starting with NEO and CLE use a scale factor of 341 LSB/g (±6g).
+MOS devices use a 256 LSB/g scale factor (±8g).
+If a LOG_PARAMETER record is preset, then the ACCEL_SCALE value should be used.
 3. Round the value from #2 to three decimal places.

 ## Example ##